YanaDenysenko/ZooOop/README.md

    from which classes "Animal" and "Plant" inherit
    -> In this way, both animals and plants can be food.

+2. Classes Predator and Herbivorous extend Animal.
+   Predator can eat other Animals and Herbivorous can eat Plants.
+   This is implemented using generics and PECS.

-2. Classes Lion, Goat and Cow extend Animal class.
+3. Classes Lion, Goat and Cow extend Animal class.
    Class Grass extends Plant class.

-3. "Animal" class contains void eat(Food food) method
+4. "Animal" class contains void eat(Food food) method
    -> so, animals can eat plants and others animals.

-4. Method "eat" has condition, that check if class of "this" animal equals class of the food.
+5. Method "eat" has condition, that check if class of "this" animal equals class of the food.
    If animal eat other animal which has the same type - we have message that it's impossible.
    Otherwise, we have message that animal eat something food.